reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

-Buy, sell and trade Non-Fungible Tokens (NFT) in their green marketplace and get rewarded with B3TR for every purchase you make.
+Buy, sell and trade Non-Fungible Tokens (NFT[^1] ) in their green marketplace and get rewarded with B3TR for every purchase you make.
 The more you spend, the more you earn.
 Top 3 buyers get a bonus each week!

 Each week, a project with top volume and the most votes by Genesis cards owners get their floor swept and any purchases of that project in that week can earn you one of the swept NFTS!

-Support channels: Discord
+**Support channels: Discord**

 #Worldofv
 ___